6 Tips to Get Your Baking Done Faster (Without Buying Fancy Gear!)

 This also means setting aside times in the day for certain tasks and sticking to that schedule!

 For example: Do not answer emails all throughout the day.
-Decide on 2 half hour slots per day for answering emails – one in the late morning and one in the late afternoon.
+You can follow my routine I listed a bit earlier.
+Or you can decide on 2 half hour slots per day for answering emails – one in the late morning and one in the late afternoon.

 Keep your phone AWAY from your kitchen when you are baking!!
 Instagram is the graveyard of time!!
 Schedule “Insta-times” for yourself in the day, but it cannot be during baking time.